lumiralabs/lumos/docs/book_parser.md

 ```bash
 pip install 'lumira-lumos[book]'
 ```
+This will install the lumos package with specific book parsing capabilities.

 ## 1. Table of Contents
 ```bash
 python -m lumos.book.toc path/to/book.pdf
 ```
+This will extract the table of contents for the document and present it in a hierarchical manner based on levels and sub-levels.

 ```python
 from lumos import book_parser